 Lazyjacks and 2 halyards replaced.

-Mainsheet track and traveller, genoa and staysail tracks by S11 France all.
+Mainsheet track and traveler, genoa and staysail tracks by S11 France all.

 Mechanical Electrical Hydraulic Pump installed for Vang & Backstays (HP Hydraulics 2014)

 Boom removed stripped serviced, jigged, some joints ground out and re-welded with stainless strengthening ribs fitted (2014 by Crusader sails) - for use with the new electromechanical Vang pump.